-- Secondary containment must be constructed to contain the larger volume of the following: $\Rightarrow 10\%$ of the total volume of all of the containers within the containment structure, or $\Rightarrow 110\%$ of the volume of the largest storage container within the containment structure. - Secondary containment structures must allow for inspections of the tanks or containers, the timely detection of any leaks and recovery of any spillage, and the removal and proper disposal of any captured precipitation so that - Brine stored indoors must be managed so that no releases can reach drains, groundwater or surface waters.
-If there is a floor drain, it must be plugged unless it is connected to a holding tank, or approved in a discharge permit that the facility has obtained from the Virginia Department of Environmental Quality.
+- Secondary containment must be constructed to contain the larger volume of the following: $\Rightarrow 10\%$ of the total volume of all of the containers within the containment structure, or $\Rightarrow 110\%$ of the volume of the largest storage container within the containment structure. - Secondary containment structures must allow for inspections of the tanks or containers, the timely detection of any leaks and recovery of any spillage, and the removal and proper disposal of any captured precipitation so that the minimum required capacity is maintained at all times.

+• Brine stored indoors must be managed so no releases can reach drains, groundwater or surface waters.
+If there is a floor drain, it must be plugged unless it is connected to a holding tank, or approved in a discharge permit the facility has obtained from the Virginia Department of Environmental Quality.
 Your facility SWPPP should contain documentation of any permits held.